frederickf/presentable/README.md

 ```

 ### hideNoTitle
-Untitled slides are excluded from the TOC when this option is `true`
+Untitled slides are excluded from the TOC when this option is `true`.
 ```
 presentable.toc({
     hideNoTitle: false